Bamboo as a Methodology of Architectural and Interior Design

 In conclusion, the House Hostel in Tuen Mun is a thoughtfully designed accommodation concept that combines the principles of Modular Integrated Construction with a "home away from home" experience.
 By fostering a sense of comfort, community, and cultural immersion, the project aims to redefine the traditional hostel experience and provide a welcoming and enriching environment for its guests.
 The strategic integration of the hostel within the vibrant local context, coupled with the design's emphasis on sustainability and adaptability, ensures that the House Hostel is a forward-thinking and responsive solution for the evolving needs of modern travellers.

-Anton’s coffeetory
+Anton’s Coffeetory

 The design concept for Anton's Coffeetory is centred around the idea of creating a journey for visitors to experience the entire coffee-making process while promoting sustainability.
 The space and activities are designed to showcase the various stages of coffee production and educate visitors on the importance of sustainable practices.